 6. Invest in the Right Software Solution

 Many ecommerce retailers begin managing their inventory manually with spreadsheets and checklists.
 That may work for a while, but as your inventory and sales grow, you’ll find that it becomes increasingly difficult and time-consuming.
 In order to have the time you need to dedicate to other aspects of your company, investing in an ecommerce inventory management software is well worth the expense.
-Not only will it allow you to quickly see exact quantities of your products, no matter how many sales channels you use, it will also help you eliminate errors, help you with audits, and let you know when you need to reorder inventory.
+Not only will it allow you to quickly see exact quantities of your products, no matter how many sales channels you use, it will also help you eliminate errors, help you with inventory audits, and let you know when you need to reorder inventory.